 Licenses expire annually on December 31.
 A license may be applied for each year by filing an application for licensure and satisfying all licensure requirements established in section 341.30, and submitting payment of the license fees established in section 341.321.
 An application for a license and renewal of a license must be on a form provided by the commissioner.

 (a) The fee schedule for professional and amateur licenses issued by the commissioner is as follows:

 (4) trainers and seconds, $80;

 (b) The commissioner shall establish a contest fee for each combative sport contest and shall consider the size and type of venue when establishing a contest fee.
-The combative sport contest fee is $1,500 per event or not more than four percent of the gross ticket sales, whichever is greater, as determined by the commissioner when the combative sport contest is scheduled.
+The professional combative sport contest fee is $1,500 per event or not more than four percent of the gross ticket sales, whichever is greater, as determined by the commissioner when the combative sport contest is scheduled.
 The amateur combative sport contest fee shall be $1,500 or not more than four percent of the gross ticket sales, whichever is greater.

 (c) A professional or amateur combative sport contest fee is nonrefundable and shall be paid as follows:

 (1) $500 at the time the combative sport contest is scheduled; and